 which is the Hebrew word miqdash” (H4720) is also from the word qadash.
 As “sanctuary” is based on a word meaning to sanctify or make holy, it makes sense that a sanctuary is to be a holy place.

 Thus the need for cleansing the sanctuary for God’s abiding presence.
 Here are verses connecting God’s abiding place to the human sanctuary:

 “I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for without me ye can do nothing.”
 (John 15:5)

 “And he that keepeth his commandments dwelleth in him, and he in him.
 And hereby we know that he abideth in us, by the Spirit which he hath given us.”
 (1 John 3:24)

 Further studies on other options for the meaning of the sanctuary of Daniel 8:14 will show that the best option is the human heart.
-This page will be part of a series of studies on the Cleansing of the Sanctuary.
-(Other pages to be added soon.)
+If you came to this page from the Cleansing of the Sanctuary Series you may click here to return to that study.